interest-protocol/memez-swap/README.md

 ### DEX

-The Sui Coins DEX allows users to create pools, add/remove liquidity and swap.
+The Interest Protocol AMM DEX allows users to create pools, add/remove liquidity and swap.

 The DEX supports two types of pools denoted as: